Fusion-Power-Plant-Framework/bluemira/eudemo/README.md

 In future this will be moved to a separate repository.
 It should be used as a template for how we expect other reactor repositories to be structured.

+## Neutronics

+To use the axis-symmetric neutronics run you will need to download the required neutronics cross section data into the folder `eudemo/config/cross_section_data` or modify the build_config.json accordingly.
+Secondly you will need to provide a source, the default used in the `make_pps_source` function is not currently open source but should be available shortly.